DeLonghi Magnifica vs Philips LatteGo 5400

 DeLonghi Magnifica

-Entry-level automatic espresso machine with integrated grinder, single boiler, and manual steam wand for milk frothing.
-Known for reliable performance and user-friendly interface.
+An entry-level fully automatic espresso machine with integrated grinder and steam wand for manual milk frothing.
+Known for consistent shot quality and intuitive operation across multiple models in the range.

 Price Range